CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Architecture and training details

 \paragraph{Transformer encoder architecture} For the \texttt{Tomotwin-100} experiment, our transformer encoder consists of six transformer blocks, with each block consisting of a multi-head self-attention layer followed by an MLP consisting of two linear layers with GeLU activations~\cite{hendrycks2016gaussian}.
 Each MHSA layer consisted of 12 heads with each head having dimension 64, with the total dimension being 768.
 The hidden dimension of each MLP is 3072.
 The Transformer encoder used for the \texttt{\dataset/} experiments were identical except eight blocks were used instead of six.

-\paragraph{INR decoder architecture} For all experiments, we used an INR consisting of 5 layers with hidden dimension 1024, random Fourier feature positional encoding, and residual connections between each layer.
-For fair comparison, we used this INR architecture for both \method/ and baseline models.
+\paragraph{INR decoder architecture} For all experiments, \method/ used an INR consisting of 5 linear layers with hidden dimension 1024, random Fourier feature positional encoding, and residual connections between each layer.
+For fair comparison, these INR architecture hyperparameters were used for both \method/ and all baseline models.

 \paragraph{Training hyperparameters}